 [Regulation 31A inserted in Gazette 4 Dec 2009 p.
 4921.]

 31B.
-Authorisation of users by mooring site licensee
+How licensee authorises person to be authorised user of mooring site

 (1) A mooring site licensee may, in the approved form, authorise a person to be an authorised user of the licensee’s mooring site.